lhtin/You-Dont-Know-JS/this & object prototypes/apA.md

 What a sad commentary on JavaScript: **dynamic is too hard, let's pretend to be (but not actually be!) static**.

-These are the reasons why ES6 `class` is masquerading as a nice solution to syntactic headaches, but it's actually muddying the waters further and making things worse for JS and for clear and concise understanding.
+These are the reasons why ES6 `class` is __masquerading__(假装) as a nice solution to syntactic headaches, but it's actually __muddying__(使...浑浊) the waters further and making things worse for JS and for clear and concise understanding.

 **Note:** If you use the `.bind(..)` utility to make a hard-bound function (see Chapter 2), the function created is not subclassable with ES6 `extend` like normal functions are.